timsmith96/calculator/README.md

 # Calculator

-A simple calculator, built using JavaScript.
+A simple calculator, built using JavaScript, CSS and HTML

 ## Features